Skip to Content

 Now that we covered the most important aspects of the ultimate solo camping checklist, let’s also cover a few more basic things you have to do before your trip.

 Research the Campsite: It’s kinda like snooping around online for the best little coffee shop in a new town.
-You’re on the lookout for the sweet spots – where you can catch the best fish, or find the quietest corner to set up camp.
-It’s about getting the inside scoop on where the sunrise hits just right, not just pin-dropping on a GPS app.
+You’re on the lookout for the sweet spots – where you can catch the best fish, find the quietest corner to set up camp, or the spot where the sunrise hits just right, not just pin-dropping on a GPS app.

-Inform Someone of Your Plans: It’s like leaving a breadcrumb trail back to civilization.
-Drop a line to your buddy or your mom and let them know your epic plans.
-It’s less formalities and more ‘Hey, just so you know, I’m off to be awesome in the woods.
+Inform Someone of Your Plans: Drop a line to your buddy or your mom and let them know your epic plans.
+It’s less formalities and more ‘Hey, just so you know, I’m off on a life-changing adventure in the woods.
 Back Sunday.’

 Check Weather Forecasts: This is all about trying to get the upper hand on the sky’s mood swings.
 You peek at the forecast to see if you should pack the shorts or the rain gear.